-- Discuss common applications of computers and information systems. - 12 Explain the differences between computer literacy and information literacy. - 1-3 Define transaction-processing systems. - 14 Define management information systems. - 1-5 Describe the four major components of an information system. - 1-6 Discuss the differences between data and information. - 127 Explain the importance and applications of information systems in functional areas of a business. - 13 Discuss how information technologies are used to gain a competitive advantage. - Explain the Five Forces Model and strategies for gaining a competitive advantage. - 1-10 Review the IT job market. - Summarize the future outlook of information systems.
+- Discuss common applications of computers and information systems. - 1-2 Explain the differences between computer literacy and information literacy. - 1-3 Define transaction-processing systems. - 1-4 Define management information systems. - 1-5 Describe the four major components of an information system. - 1-6 Discuss the differences between data and information. - 1-7 Explain the importance and applications of information systems in functional areas of a business. - 1-8 Discuss how information technologies are used to gain a competitive advantage. - 1-9 Explain the Five Forces Model and strategies for gaining a competitive advantage. - 1-10 Review the IT job market. - 1-11 Summarize the future outlook of information systems.

-After you finish this chapter, go to PAGE 21 for the STUDY TOOLS an overview of common and information difference between information literacy, transaction-processing earliest applications systems.
-Next, the the components of a management information system (MIS), including data, databases, processes, and information, and then delves into how information systems relate to information technologies.
+After you finish this chapter, go to PAGE 21 for the STUDY TOOLS This chapter starts with uses for computers systems, explains the computer literacy and and then reviews systems as one of the of information chapter discusses a management information system (MIS), including data, databases, processes, and information, and then delves into how information systems relate to information technologies.
 This chapter also covers the roles and applications of information systems and explains the Five Forces Model used to develop strategies for gaining a competitive advantage.
 Finally, the chapter reviews the IT job market and touches on the future of information systems.